Simple Craigslist Job Posting Tips that Deliver Real Candidates

 One of two things that Craigslist users constantly mention when they talk about spotting spam is vague postings - postings that give few details about the job.
 Also, sales happen to be one of the most spam-ridden areas.

 I don't know if the first two jobs I highlighted are spam or not.
-But between the lack of specificity in the title, and the fact they're both in sales, I'd never click these.
+But between the lack of specificity in the title, and the fact they're both in sales, I'd never click these, much less send personal info, like a resume.
 If you're using Craigslist to find sales people, definitely add your company name, the type of sales, and any additional info that will help you stand out.

 The other thing people say alerts them to spam?
 Poor writing.